AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_message_android.md

 ### Retrieve the conversation list

 Refer to the following code sample to retrieve the conversation list from the server.
-For each message call, a maximum number of 100 conversations is returned.
+For each message call, a maximum number of 100 conversations are returned.

 ```java
 ChatClient.getInstance().chatManager().asyncFetchConversationsFromServer(new ValueCallBack<Map<String, Conversation>>() {